 Ask any professional gambler; what’s the most important aspect of betting and they will tell you it’s all about bankroll management.

 Of course, there are many variables to being successful at betting on horse racing.
-Such things as form and knowledge, but before you even start thinking about placing a bet, you need to know your bankroll management and staking strategies.
+Such things as form and knowledge, but before you even start thinking about placing a bet on any horse racing tips or sports betting tips, you need to know your bankroll management and staking strategies.

 When recreational punters see the word “strategies”, it’s immediately ignored.
 After all, you just want to know which runner is going to win the race and nothing else.
 Unfortunately, if you want to make consistent profit betting on the horses, you need a strategy in place.